BIOL275-MSUM/lab-3-intro-to-ggplot-AWhite3385/lab-report.md

 \_\_\_

+> B. What type of graph did you choose in part (A)?
+Why?

-> B. For part (A) I used A histogram due to the nature of the data being
-> numerical, which uses only one variable but has a large range of data.
+*For part (A) I used a histogram due to the nature of the data being numerical, which uses only one variable but has a large range of data.*

 \_\_\_

+> C. Describe the shape of the frequency distribution.
+What are its main
+> features?

-> C. The frequency distributon shows to be a bell curve while ignoring
+*The frequency distributon shows to be a bell curve while ignoring the one outlier.*
-> the one outlier.

 \_\_\_

+> D. What term would be used to describe the largest measurement in the
+> frequency distribution?
+You can refer to the lecture slides, your
+> notes, or the textbook.

-> D. The largest measurement in the frequency distribution is considered
+*The largest measurement in the frequency distribution is considered the Mode.*
-> the Mode.

 \_\_\_